THRIVE IN YOUR CAREER AS AN ARTIST

 FOR ALL DISCIPLINES AND MEDIUMS

-The undergraduate certificate in Arts & Entrepreneurship addresses the principles of managing your arts career through an entrepreneurial lens.
-This certificate is designed for arts practitioners seeking to increase their knowledge of entrepreneurial practices.
+The undergraduate program in Arts & Entrepreneurship addresses the principles of managing your arts career through an entrepreneurial lens.
+This program is designed for arts practitioners seeking to increase their knowledge of entrepreneurial practices.

-Learn more about the courses offered in the Arts & Entrepreneurship Certificate Program, beginning Fall 2017.
+Learn more about the courses offered in the Arts & Entrepreneurship Program, beginning Fall 2017.

 This course explores the theories, knowledge bases, processes, and practices foundational to an entrepreneurial approach to art making and art management.
 Students explore and shape innovative creative ideas, learn how to develop and mold them into feasible forms, and then build both linear and nonlinear business plans for their Creative Placemaking projects and enterprises.
 [3 Credit Course.]